puppetlabs/puppet-specifications/language/expressions.md

   * If the RHS of a merge is an `Array`, it is converted to a `Hash` (the array should be on the form `[key, value, key, value, ...]`, or `[[key, value], [key, value], ...]`
     * if the array does not have one of the expected forms and error is raised.
+  * The merged result retains the insertion order of the LHS's keys irrespective of if the value has been modified or not.
+Additional merged keys from the RHS are inserted into the result in their RHS order.

 Examples